-One of the sites indicated must be the sponsoring organization, and generally, the sponsoring organization is the primary location.
-Indicate where the training described in the Research Training Plan will be conducted.
-If there is more than one training site, including any Department of Veterans Affairs (VA) facilities or foreign sites, list them all in the fields provided for Location 1, and additional locations, as necessary.
+Indicate where the work described in the Research and Career Development Plans will be conducted.
+Include any foreign sites (if applicable).
+If there is more than one site, including any Department of Veterans Affairs (VA) facilities or foreign sites, list them all in the fields provided for Location 1, and additional locations, as necessary.